konstantin-gm/ebot/README.md

 - Reminds every month before the 25th to enter electricity meter readings.
 - Accepts manual readings via text or `/enter <value>`.
 - Accepts a photo upload (optionally with the reading in the caption); stores photo for reference.
+- Tries to extract the reading from uploaded photos using OpenCV + Tesseract OCR (optional; see below).
 - Stores all readings, tracks per-user tariff, and calculates the current month cost from the previous reading.
 - Tariff can be changed by the user at any time.